presto8/prestoschoice/_posts/2016-08-24-gaming-desktop.md

 the most compact case I could find that allows an ATX motherboard.
 It has a two-sided design where the power supply and hard disks go on one side and the motherboard goes on the other.
-To use this case, you will probably need to use liquid cooling as there is not much height inside the case.
+To use this case, you will probably need to use liquid cooling as there is not much height inside the case for most of the air coolers.
 Riotoro has excellent customer service; I emailed them a fairly detailed question and they responded within 1 business day with all of the information I needed.
 Overall, highly recommended case, especially for the price.

 [Intel 600p Series 256GB M.2 SSD](http://amzn.to/2cuhBfs): M.2 with x4 PCI
 Express is the only way to go for hard disk storage.
 Make sure the motherboard